fardavide/CineScout/.github/ISSUE_TEMPLATE/bug_report.md

 **Smartphone (please complete the following information):**
  - Device: [e.g. Galaxy S23]
  - OS: [e.g. Android 13]
- - CineScout version [e.g. 736 - see bottom of Profile page]
+ - CineScout version: [e.g. 736 - see bottom of Profile page]

 **Additional context**
 Add any other context about the problem here.